 768a/b, Clinical Practice in Diabetes Care and Management.
 1.65 credit hours per term.
 This yearlong course in diabetes care and management focuses on comprehensive management of a caseload of diabetes patients in students' elected program of clinical specialization.
-The Albert Einstein Diabetes Research and Training Center and Yale-New Haven Hospital diabetes specialty and primary care clinics serve as clinical practice sites.
+The Albert Einstein Diabetes Research and Training Center and Yale-New Haven Hospital diabetes specialty, endocrine specialty practices, and primary care clinics serve as clinical practice sites.
 Required in the final year of study for all students in the Diabetes Care concentration.
 Four hours per week, plus one hour per week of clinical conference.
-S. Langerman.
+V. Jefferson.

 769a, Advanced Concepts and Principles of Diabetes Care.
 2 credit hours.
-This seminar focuses on the concepts and principles of diabetes managed care based on the American Diabetes Association Standards of Care (2003).
+This seminar focuses on the concepts and principles of diabetes managed care based on the American Diabetes Association Standards of Care (2006).
 It includes principles of primary care (screening, early detection, intervention, patient education), secondary care principles related to diabetes management, tertiary care related to complications, various treatment modalities, patient education, and self-care.
-These concepts and principles of care are presented relative to type of diabetes (insulin dependent, noninsulin dependent, gestational and pregnancy, and secondary), age, developmental stage, duration of disease, and ethnicity.
+These concepts and principles of care are presented relative to type of diabetes (Type 1, Type 2, gestational and pregnancy, and secondary), age, developmental stage, duration of disease, and ethnicity.
 A multidisciplinary approach to care issues is emphasized, incorporating the contributions of other disciplines in the collaborative management of diabetes.
 Important aspects of living with a chronic illness such as the psychologicial, social, occupational, and economic are also emphasized.
 Required in the final year of study for all students in the Diabetes Care concentration.
 Open to others with permission of the instructor.
 Two hours per week.
-V. Jefferson.
+G. Melkus.

-780a, Primary Care of Women: Intrapartum, Postpartum, and Newborn Care.
+780a, Advanced Midwifery Care.
 6 credit hours.
-Students continue clinical experience in intrapartum and postpartum areas, extending their abilities through lectures, seminars, and study to provide care in more complicated clinical situations.
+Students continue clinical experience in antepartum, intrapartum, postpartum gynecology, and primary care areas, extending their abilities through lectures, seminars, and study to provide care in more complicated clinical situations.
 All students are required to become certified in neonatal resuscitation through the American Academy of Pediatrics course.
 Required for all nurse-midwifery students in the final year of specialization.
-T. Clark, M. Stone-Godena.
+M. Stone-Godena.

 780b, Integration.
 9 credit hours.
 This course is a clinical preceptorship in nurse-midwifery.
 Students are assigned to a clinical preceptor for clinical experience in all areas of nurse-midwifery practice.
 This module is designed to pull together all areas of nurse-midwifery practice to enable students to experience full-scope care through a blending of all previous program objectives and skills.
 The goal is for the student to be a safe, competent beginning-level practitioner at the end of the module.
 Seminars are designed to augment the transitional role from student to nurse-midwife.
+This course is graded on a Pass/Fail basis only.
 Required for all nurse-midwifery students in the final year of specialization.
 S. Gottlieb.